Enzemo/Ffbot-IDLE-Mods/README.md

 May or may not ban you from leaderboards!

-Forgot to remove the added trivia question as this was a mod for a friend - the answer is yes.
-Edit Trivia.ini to remove it and repackage if you feel strongly about this.

 May play a sfx on game over (it wasn't working  when I packaged this, I'm working on it).

 Currently generates two Json files with various information in the same location as exe.
 See releases for pck and example Json output.